This article was updated on the 3rd October 2019.

-Most general purpose bricks have a coefficient of expansion in the range 0.5 to 1.0mm/m over 15 years.
+Most general-purpose bricks have a coefficient of expansion in the range of 0.5 to 1.0 mm/m over 15 years.

 Table 1.
 Average expansion (e) figures for bricks manufactured in New South Wales, Australia.

-It is important to note that there is no pattern in coefficient of expansion based on brick colour or manufacturing methods, and due to variations in the manufacturing process, the coefficient of expansion can vary considerably between batches even within a single brick type.
+It is important to note that there is no pattern in the coefficient of expansion based on brick color or manufacturing methods and, due to variations in the manufacturing process, the coefficient of expansion can vary considerably between batches even within a single brick type.